Searching the Stalls

 - Mr. Bean winds up with someone else's trousers.
 They're too short, so he goes looking for the person who got his trousers by mistake.
 He finally spots them in a bathroom stall.
 Of course, being Mr. Bean, explaining the mixup and asking politely for his pants back is apparently not an option.

 - MI High: One of Colt Winchester's henchmen does this while searching for Frank in the deserted school in "Dark Star".
-Figuring Frank mus be in the last stall, he burst in.
-Frank is actually hiding behind the the bathroom, and has rigged the toilet to blow up in the mook's face.
+Figuring Frank must be in the last stall, he burst in.
+Frank is actually hiding behind the the bathroom door, and has rigged the toilet to blow up in the mook's face.

 - Molly and Mia do this in a You're Skitting Me sketch about why girls go to the bathroom in pairs.
 It turns out it's because of the risk of ninja attack.